smaht-dac/submitr/docs/source/schema_types.rst

 ============
 Object Model
 ============
-Below are the object types supported by :toplink:`SMaHT Portal <https://data.smaht.org>`.
+Below are the object types, relevant for metadata submission, supported by :toplink:`SMaHT Portal <https://data.smaht.org>`.
 Click on the type name for more details.
+These and others can also be viewed within SMaHT Portal itself, in a more raw format, :toplink:`here <http://data.smaht.org/profiles/>`.

 .. toctree::
   :caption: Types  🔍